-Apple pushes recycling with robot, but mined metals still needed
+Apple pushes recycling of iPhone with 'Daisy' robot

 “Apple is in an enviable position, because they can do this,” said Tom Butler, president of the International Council on Mining and Metals, an industry trade group.
 “Not everyone else will be able to follow suit.”

-Many mining executives also note that with the rising popularity of electric vehicles, newly mined minerals will be needed in even larger scale, a reality that Apple acknowledges.

-“We’re not necessarily competing with the folks who mine,” said Apple’s Jackson, who ran the U.S. Environmental Protection Agency under President Barack Obama.
-“There’s nothing for miners to fear in this development.”

-Reporting by Ernest Scheyder and Stephen Nellis; Editing by Andrea Ricci
+Reporting by Ernest Scheyder and Stephen Nellis; Editing by Andrea Ricci and Sonya Hepinstall